Given a polygon , the area of

 In fact, is no longer used, it has been split up into two new triangles.
 The new area is then

-But this is just the area of the triangles of the two new edges, and so this new polygon with edges has an area equal to the sum of triangles and we are done
+But this is just the area of the triangles of the two new edges, and so this new polygon with edges has an area equal to the sum of triangles

 3D (no proof)